Alperen-ucar/react-weather-app/README.md

 # React Weather APP
---use the openweathermap api
+- use the openweathermap api
---one week weather results
+- one week weather results
---max and min value
+- include max and min temp value
---weather icon
+- include weather icon